-It is often surprising how little effort goes into measuring closed won revenue.
+It is surprising how little effort often goes into measuring closed won deals.

 I guess that after all, what’s happened has happened.

-In most businesses, much more focus, energy and effort is directed towards building the sales pipeline.
+In most businesses, much more focus, energy and effort is directed towards the sales pipeline compared to won deals.

 But wait a moment.

-It’s just a question of looking for those insights in the right places for those insights.
+It’s just a question of looking in the right places for those insights.
 That’s what this blog post is about.

-So here are 10 dashboard charts and reports that analyse closed won opportunities.
-They give you information on past sales performance that you can apply today to increase closed won revenue.
+So, here are 10 dashboard charts and reports that analyse closed won opportunities.
+They give you information on past sales performance that you can apply today to increase revenue.

 1. Closed Won by Month and Territory / Salesperson

-This is the starting point for analyzing closed won opportunities and revenue.
-It’s Chart #1 on our list of 12 Charts That Should Be On Your Salesforce Dashboard.
+This is the place to begin for analyzing closed won opportunities and deals.
+It’s Chart #1 on our list of 12 Must-Have Salesforce Dashboard Charts.

-In this example we are showing closed won opportunities for the current financial year.
+In this first example, we show closed won opportunities for the current financial year.
 The chart and underlying report give immediate feedback on sales achieved for each territory.

-The Closed Won by Customer Type dashboard chart tells us whether we have the right mix for closed won deals in our company.
+The Closed Won by Customer Type dashboard chart tells us the mix of sales revenue between new and existing customers.

-The chart shows that we have a weighting towards existing customers.
+The chart shows that we have a strong weighting towards existing customers.

-Only the business strategy relating to our particular business can tell us that.
-However, having this information about closed won deals means that we can make judgments that will inform the future sales and marketing approach.
+Only the growth strategy relating to our business can tell us that.
+However, having this information about closed won deals means that we can make judgements that will inform our future sales and marketing approach.

 3. Closed Won by Account

 In many businesses there is one customer that contributes a disproportionate amount of revenue.
-In other companies, sales income is more evenly spread.
+In other companies, sales revenue spreads more evenly.

 In either case, knowing your largest 10 customers by closed won deals is essential to implementing your key account management strategy in salesforce.